 Whether you are a novice entrepreneur trying to finance your first purchase of a small business or an established entrepreneur looking to purchase a small business to expand your portfolio, you need money.

 What options are available to obtain financing to fund this?
 A bank loan or your own savings?
-Asking a friend or applying for a grant?
+Asking a friend or applying for a line of credit?
 There are no rights and wrongs when it comes to getting the money to buy a small business.

 1. Personal Funds

-Financing your purchase with cash is a rare practice.
-There is always a combination of equity financing and debt financing.
+Financing your purchase with cash is a rare practice and if you do this you will forgo the opportunity to further grow your investment through leveraging it.
+There is almost always a combination of equity financing and debt financing.
 You can fund the down payment from your personal funds and choose other ways to finance the remainder.

 2. Small Business Loan (SBA Loan)

-The Small Business Administration connects entrepreneurs with lenders and provides guarantees instead of issuing the loan amount.
-As an acquisition entrepreneur looking for this form of financing, you will have to file an application for an SBA loan.
+The Small Business Administration connects entrepreneurs with lenders and provides guarantees to the lenders instead of issuing the loan amount itself.
+This is without a doubt the most popular method of funding a small business acquisition and requires any Acquisition Entrepreneur to file an application for an SBA loan.

-Based on your application, you will be connected to banks.
-SBA loans are rated as the least riskier loans for the banks; therefore, they offer lower rates to the applicants.
+SBA loans are considered less risky loans for the banks; therefore, they offer lower rates to the applicants.

 You can apply for SBA loans to fund your purchase, working capital requirement, or inventory purchases of the newly acquired business.
-All you need to qualify for an SBA loan is to have a for-profit business in the USA and have a considerable amount of owner equity.
+To qualify for an SBA loan you must be acquiring a healthy, for-profit business and be putting in substantial owner equity, although there are a number of other requirements.